SweetCodey/system-design-masterclass/11. Design Cab sharing System/Cab Sharing System Design.md

     - The __Map Database__ service is responsible for getting relevant map details and also for maintaining user's map information until the ride completes.

 7. The __Map Database__ service can use S2 index to get user's region and also to find relevant database partition.
+    - S2 is a library used to work with geographical data.
+For more details, refer to this [link](http://s2geometry.io/).

 8. The __Map Database__ service can use this partition to download the map data from __key value storage__.
     - The __Key value storage__ is an example of __NoSQL__ database.
 For more details, refer to our [Database and Storage Basics](../1.%20System%20Design%20Basics/Database%20and%20Storage%20Basics.md)